Graph Max Shift: A Hill-Climbing Method for Graph Clustering

 It should be noted that these numerical experiments are only meant to provide some confirmation for our theory.
 Graph Max Shift is not intended to improve the state-of-the-art, and in particular we did not compare with any other algorithm.
 (In fact, as we tried to make clear in the Introduction, we do not know of an algorithm that was proposed for the same purpose, so that there is no clear competitor.)

 In \figref{mixtures} we demonstrate the consistency of Graph Max Shift on various (realizations of) random geometric graphs, where the underlying density $f$ is a Gaussian mixture with different numbers of components.
 We use the same mixture distributions as used in \cite{chacon2015}.
-For each distribution, we sample $n = 10^4$ data points, and apply the Graph Max Shift method with $\tau = 1$.
+For each distribution, we sample $n = 10^4$ data points, and apply the Graph Max Shift method without merging ($\tau = 1$).
 The value of $\eps$ used to construct $\cG(\cY ; \eps)$ is indicated in each figure, and was chosen to obtain a low clustering error.
 The solid black lines represent the borders between the clusters defined by the gradient ascent flow and were found using the numerical method described in Section 3.1 of \cite{chacon2015}.
 The method is based on Theorem 1 in \cite{ray2005}.
 For all distributions, most points are clustered together correctly, with some errors near the borders of the different basins of attractions or in low density regions.